 Isolation and Observation Periods:

-Dogs, cats, and ferrets that bite or otherwise potentially expose a person to rabies can be confinded for ovservation for 10-days.
+Dogs, cats, and ferrets that bite or otherwise potentially expose a person to rabies can be confined for observation for 10-days.
 Horses can be confined for a 14-day observation period.

 This does not apply to domestic animals which bite other domestic animals.